SwadharmaDutaData/FGD-Unit-Test/README.md

 # FGD Unit Testing

-This repository intended for FGD in SWD department of PT.
+This repository is intended for FGD in SWD department of PT.
 Swadharma Duta Data.
 Unit testing is a way to test every piece of code in isolation without external dependencies. `C#` and `.Net Framework` is used for this FGD, but the concepts almost the same for every environtment.

 ### Prerequisities